sentialabs/sentialabs.com/_posts/2018-05-25-ecs-calculator.md

 > So, (332 Mbs * 1024 CPU units) / 2001 Mbs = 169 CPU units.

 In another scenario, your largest container is provided with 900 memory units and you would like to pick an instance that can host 4 containers.
 You can fit this amount of containers in the `t2.medium` instance which reserves 3952 Memory units (3952/900 = 4.39 containers).
 Also, the `t2.large` instance which reserves 7984 Memory units makes it possible for 4 containers to fit in as well (7984/900 = 8.87 containers).
-Then your containers will fit more efficiently in the `t2.medium` instance than in the `t2.large` instance because we need only 4 containers and 8 containers is to much for our purpose.
+Then your containers will fit more efficiently in the `t2.medium` instance than in the `t2.large` instance because we will have much less unused resources.
 Let's calculate the CPU units then.

 > (900 Mbs * 2048 CPU units) / 3952 Mbs =  466 CPU units.